 The Best Way to Unclog A Toilet When Nothing Works

-Last Updated on May 18, 2022 by toilethaven
+Last Updated on July 8, 2023 by toilethaven

 The best way to unclog a toilet when nothing works is by uninstalling it and physically pulling out the clog from the bottom of the toilet.
-Since toilet drain lines have a diameter of 3 or 4 inches, removing the toilet also gives you an easy access of the drain line for successful snaking.
+Since toilet drain lines have a diameter of 3 or 4 inches, removing the toilet also gives you easy access to the drain line for successful snaking.

-Before you however come to the conclusion that you have tried to unclog a toilet in every way but nothing is working, let us see what you should have tried.
+Before you, however, come to the conclusion that you have tried to unclog a toilet in every way, but nothing is working, let us see what you should have tried.

 1. How to Unclog a Toilet With a Plunger